Drotek-team/loader-public/README.md

 # The range is multiplied by the scale
 # The default value is 1
 show_user.scale = 2

+# Set the land type at the end of the show
+# The default value is LandType.Land
+# Use LandType.RTL to return to the takeoff position precisely
+show_user.land_type = LandType.RTL

 # Export the show user to the iostar json gcs format and save it in a file
 iostart_json_gcs_string = IostarJsonGcs.from_show_user(show_user).model_dump_json()